 Already, there are grassroots rumblings that another look at consolidation is driven more by politics than economic strategy, more about giving certain politicians opportunities a leg up in a new government, about removing some politicians who have asked uncomfortable questions about why things are the way they are, about slowing down the progressive tendencies that are on display in places like Memphis City Council, and about certain people pursuing their preconceived answer to city and county governments without public input.

 I don’t subscribe to any of these opinions, awaiting more information and plans.
-Free advice to advocates: get out in front of the questions and concerns, be open with who is involved and who is paying for a campaign, and make transparency your watchword
+Free advice to advocates: get out in front of the questions and concerns, be open with who is involved and who is paying for a campaign, make transparency your watchword, and involve grassroots Memphians from the beginning.

 Take Polls With A Grain Of Salt